codio/knowledge/source/instructors/authoring/guides/open_close_content.rst

 - `cmd systemcommand argument1 argument2 argumentN`
 - `open_tutor file panel=0` to open :ref:`visualiser <visualiser>` and where panel is optional, in which case the default panel (0) will be used if not specified.
 - `open_vm panel=0` to open :ref:`virtual machine <virtualmachine>` and where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_preview https://{{domain5000}} panel=0` to open preview of the box (on port 5000 in this example) where panel is optional, in which case the default panel (0) will be used if not specified.
+- `open_preview https://www.codio.com panel=0` to open defined website where panel is optional, in which case the default panel (0) will be used if not specified.
 Closing directives
 ******************